Complementary Composite Minimization, Small Gradients in General Norms, and Applications: Introduction

 \subsection{Further Related Work}

-Nonsmooth convex optimization problems with the composite structure of the objective function $\bar{f}(\vx) = f(\vx) + \psi(\vx)$, where $f$ is smooth and convex, but $\psi$ is nonsmooth, convex, and ``simple,'' are well-studied in the optimization literature~\citep[and references therein]{beck2009fast,nesterov2013gradient,Scheinberg:2014,He:2015,gasnikov2018universal}.
+Nonsmooth convex optimization problems with the composite structure of the objective function $\bar{f}(\vx) = f(\vx) + \psi(\vx)$, where $f$ is smooth and convex, but $\psi$ is nonsmooth, convex, and ``simple,'' are well-studied in the optimization literature~\cite[and references therein]{beck2009fast,nesterov2013gradient,Scheinberg:2014,He:2015,gasnikov2018universal}.
 The main benefit of exploiting the composite structure lies in the ability to recover accelerated rates for nonsmooth problems.
-One of the most celebrated results in this domain are the FISTA algorithm of \citet{beck2009fast} and a method based on composite gradient mapping due to~\cite{nesterov2013gradient}, which demonstrated that accelerated convergence (with rate $1/k^2$) is possible for this class of problems.
+One of the most celebrated results in this domain are the FISTA algorithm from \cite{beck2009fast}, and a method based on composite gradient mapping proposed in~\cite{nesterov2013gradient}, which demonstrated that accelerated convergence (with rate $1/k^2$) is possible for this class of problems.